angheljf/MIA-COG-VIRT-DATA-PT-02-2021-U-C/Activities/17-Mapping-Web/1/Activities/07-Stu_Country_World_Cup/README.md

   * A radius size determined by the country's all-time three-point wins.

-  * For countries with over 200 points, set the color of the circle to yellow.
+  * For countries with greater than or equal to 200 points, set the color of the circle to blue.

-  * For countries with over 100 points, set the color of the circle to blue.
+  * For countries with between 199 and 150 points, set the color of the circle to green.

-  * For countries with over 90 points, set the color of the circle to green.
+  * For countries with between 149 and 100 points, set the color of the circle to yellow.

   * Render the remaining country circles in red.